nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ### Scattering in Zero Gravity

 The consequences of throwing dangerous objects in a zero gravity environment can be both amusing and deadly\.
 One way of determining exactly where an errant krak grenade floats after it bounces off the bulkhead is to roll twice on the Scatter Diagram, once for the X\-axis and once for the Y\-axis\.
-If the GM desires, he can make a third roll for the Z\-axis when a scatter occurs in huge areas with expansive ceilings or multiple open decks, for example\.
+If the GM desires, she can make a third roll for the Z\-axis when a scatter occurs in huge areas with expansive ceilings or multiple open decks, for example\.

 ## Pinning

 Being shot at is a terrifying experience at the best of times, and even the most inexperienced Acolytes know to keep their heads down when the bullets and bolt shells start flying\.
-Pinning represents a character's survival instincts telling him to stay in cover\.
+Pinning represents a character's survival instincts telling her to stay in cover\.
 Certain combat actions or other circumstances call on their targets to test for Pinning; this is a Challenging \(\+0\) Willpower test\.
-If the character succeeds, he can act normally\.
-If he fails, he instead becomes Pinned\.
+If the character succeeds, she can act normally\.
+If she fails, she instead becomes Pinned\.

 ### Being Pinned

-A Pinned character is busy trying to avoid getting shot, so may only take a single Half Action each turn, though he can take Free Actions and Reactions as normal\.
-Additionally, he suffers a –20 penalty to all Ballistic Skill tests\.
-If a Pinned character is in cover relative to the attacker that Pinned him, he may not leave it except to retreat \(provided he can remain in cover while doing so\)\.
-If he is not in cover when Pinned, he must use his next turn to reach cover\.
-If there is no cover nearby, he must move away from the attacker that Pinned him\.
-A character can make a Challenging \(\+0\) Willpower test at the end of his turn to escape Pinning, in which case he may act as normal on his next turn\.
-If the character has not been shot at since his last turn or is under cover, he gains a \+30 bonus on this test\.
+A Pinned character is busy trying to avoid getting shot, so may only take a single Half Action each turn, though she can take Free Actions and Reactions as normal\.
+Additionally, she suffers a –20 penalty to all Ballistic Skill tests\.
+If a Pinned character is in cover relative to the attacker that Pinned her, she may not leave it except to retreat \(provided she can remain in cover while doing so\)\.
+If she is not in cover when Pinned, she must use her next turn to reach cover\.
+If there is no cover nearby, she must move away from the attacker that Pinned her\.
+A character can make a Challenging \(\+0\) Willpower test at the end of her turn to escape Pinning, in which case she may act as normal on her next turn\.
+If the character has not been shot at since her last turn or is under cover, she gains a \+30 bonus on this test\.
 A character engaged in melee combat automatically escapes Pinning\.
 Characters cannot initiate melee combat in an attempt to escape Pinning\.

 ## Point\-blank Range